 At Roychester Park, opportunities exist to stabilize eroding banks, reconnect the floodplains, and restore riparian and wetland habitat along the eroded above ground reaches of the creek (approximately 800 linear feet).
-This would include restoring riparian and wetland habitat within Roychester Park where the stream banks are currently extremely eroded (Figures 2 and 3).
+This would include restoring riparian habitat within Roychester Park where the stream banks are currently extremely eroded (Figures 2 and 3).
 The proposed action includes the following components.

-- Bank Stabilization: Stream banks will be regraded, stabilized, and planted to reduce erosion and sedimentation in this stretch of Sandy Run. - Culvert Replacement: Replace two culverts with pre-fabricated steel footbridges. - Sanitary Sewer Relocation: Replace and relocate approximately 760 feet of sewer line and manholes that have been exposed due to ongoing erosion. - Riparian Enhancement: provide 20 to 25 feet of continuous riparian buffers along the creek, to the extent possible. - Upland Native Planting: plant a native wildflower meadow near Corinthian Avenue on a hill that has little recreational value.
+- Bank Stabilization: Regrade, stabilize, and plant stream banks to reduce erosion and sedimentation in this stretch of Sandy Run. - Culvert Replacement: Replace two culverts with pre-fabricated steel footbridges. - Sanitary Sewer Relocation: Replace and relocate approximately 760 feet of sewer line and manholes that have been exposed due to ongoing erosion. - Riparian Enhancement: Provide 20 to 25 feet of continuous riparian buffers along the creek, to the extent possible. - Upland Native Planting: Plant a native wildflower meadow near Corinthian Avenue on a hill that has little recreational value.

-In addition, several components of the proposed action were considered as alternatives but eliminated because they did not meet the purpose and need of the proposed action.
+In addition, several components of the proposed action were considered as alternatives but eliminated because they conflicted with constraints requested by the non-Federal interest or did not meet the purpose and need of the proposed action.
 These include the following:

-- Daylighting approximately 150 linear feet of Sandy Run Creek currently below ground - eliminated because it conflicts with recreational uses at the park, as it is located at the bottom of a sledding hill. - Wetland enhancement adjacent to Corinthian Avenue - eliminated because hydrology at the location was not appropriate for wetland enhancement, with a low potential for success. - Storm water improvements at Corinthian Avenue eliminated because existing infrastructure is sufficient (i.e., low potential for improvements) and potential conflicts with native riparian plantings undertaken by Abington Township. - High flow diversion to the skating rink eliminated because of recreational conflicts; it has the potential to flood the field which is also used for other sports such as football.
+- Daylighting approximately 150 linear feet of Sandy Run Creek currently below ground - eliminated because it conflicts with recreational uses at the park, as it is located at the bottom of a sledding hill. - Wetland enhancement adjacent to Corinthian Avenue eliminated because hydrology at the location was not appropriate for wetland enhancement, with a low potential for success. - Storm water improvements at Corinthian Avenue eliminated because existing infrastructure is sufficient (i.e., low potential for improvements) and potential conflicts with native riparian plantings undertaken by Abington Township. - High flow diversion to the skating rink eliminated because of recreational conflicts; it has the potential to flood the field which is also used for other sports such as football.